Joplin, Missouri: 20th century

 Joplin began to add cultural amenities; in 1902, residents passed a tax to create a public library, and gained matching funds that enabled them to build the Carnegie Library.
 It was seen as the symbol of a thriving city.
 In 1930, the grand commercial Electric Theater was built, one of the many movie palaces of the time.
 It was later purchased and renamed the Fox by Fox Theatres corporation.
 With the Depression and post-World War II suburban development, moviegoing declined at such large venues.

-On April 15, 1903, Joplin police officers, including Theodore Leslie, 36, were searching nearby rail yards for a Black man who had allegedly stolen pistols from a hardware store when Leslie noticed a man in one of the rail cars.
-Shots were fired, and Leslie, a father of four, was mortally wounded.
+On April 15, 1903, Joplin police officers, including Theodore Leslie, were searching nearby rail yards for a Black man who had allegedly stolen pistols from a hardware store when Leslie noticed a man in one of the rail cars.
+Shots were fired, and Leslie was mortally wounded.
 Hundreds of men launched a search using bloodhounds.
 On April 16, a Black man with a weapon, Thomas Gilyard, was arrested, and while he told one of the men involved in the arrest that he had been in the box car, he said several others had been there and that one of them fired the fatal shot.

 Joplin City Attorney Perl Decker pleaded with the growing mob to break up, according to newspaper and other historical accounts, as did Mayor Thomas Cunningham, but the crowd soon stormed the jail and took Gilyard from his cell.
+Gilyard was taken to the intersection of Fourth and Wall, where a noose was placed around his neck and he was pulled off the ground.
+Anti-lynching advocates attempted to seize the rope and save Gilyard, but ultimately were stopped by the mob.
 He was lynched soon afterward.
+The mob subsequently attacked the homes of Black residents, throwing stones, and setting some on fire.